Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: User Study: for Mid-Air Keyboard Adaptation

 \subsection{Objective Function and Task Setting}

+Our goal is to optimize the key's height and width of mid-air keyboards.
 The simulator outputs two primary metrics: typing speed (words per minute, WPM) and error rate.
 To combine them into a single scalar measure, we normalize each into unitless functions of \textit{Speed} and \textit{Accuracy}.

 Through a 3-person pilot test, we determined that typing speed typically ranged between 5~WPM (worst) and 22~WPM (best).
 We therefore linearly normalized this range such that 5~WPM maps to 0 and 22~WPM maps to 1.
 Error rate, computed via Levenshtein distance, was observed to range between 0\% (best) and 30\% (worst).
 We similarly normalized this range so that 0\% error maps to 1 and 30\% to 0.
 While a 30\% error rate may appear higher than in prior work, this upper bound is necessary in our adaptation setting, where small keyboards can lead to frequent errors.